velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 Other online venues, for example social media like Twitter, LinkedIn and Google+, also benefit from a unified brand identity.
 Ensuring they all present a common front, at least as far as possible, means making the most of the available customisation options — while these vary from service to service, using a style guide can at least make them as cohesive as possible.

 ####Brand Guidelines
 The standard method for ensuring this united brand identity is to have a set of brand guidelines.
 This provides a standardised approach to the visual and editorial content that represents the brand.
-The precise content varies depending on the brand, but can be summarised like so (Davis, 2005, pp.206-7):
+The precise content varies depending on the brand, but can be summarised thusly (Davis, 2005, pp.206-7):

 - Treatment of the logo, for example size, positioning, how it can work in different media, or with different colour schemes.
 - What is the colour palette?
 A standard selection of foreground, background and highlight colours to use in different circumstances should be provided.